-- 1.4.7.2.6 Only crew at the flight controls shall log the flight hours.
+- 1.4.7.2.5 Instruction time.
+All time logged as flight instruction, instrument flight instruction, pilot ground trainer instruction, or ground instruction time must be certified by the appropriate rated and certified instructor from whom it was received or the Chief Flying Instructor or equivalent.
+Certification may be entered in the candidate's log book as an individual or monthly entry for instruction time credited for a licence or aircraft rating, or in organisational documentation in all other cases. - 1.4.7.2.6 Only crew at the flight controls shall log the flight hours.
 Thus, the safety Copilot, Observer and Supernumerary Crew when occupying the jump seat shall not log the flight hours. - 1.4.7.2.7 If the holder of a licence carries out a number of flights upon the same day returning on each occasion to the same place of departure and the interval between successive flights does not exceed 30 minutes, such series of flights may be recorded as a single entry. - 1.4.7.2.8 Cruise relief co-pilot flight time.
-A cruise relief co-pilot may log all flight time as co-pilot when occupying either pilot's seat. - 1.4.7.3 Presentation of logbook - A pilot must present his updated logbook during all licencing related matters and upon request by the CAAM as required by Regulation 69 of the MCAR 2016. - b) A student pilot must carry his or her logbook with him on all solo crosscountry flights, as evidence of the required instructor clearances. - c) When any correction or alteration to the logbook entry is required, the pilot shall: - 1) cross-out the previous entry with a single line, initial the cross-out and enter the new data. - 2) ensure the crossed-out entry is legible. - Note.- The use of correction liquid, tape or pen is prohibited. - 1.4.7.4 Falsification of logbooks, licences or applications - a) No person shall make or cause to be made: - 1) Any fraudulent or intentionally false statement on any application for a licence, rating or duplicate thereof, issued under this CAD. - Any fraudulent or intentionally false entry in any logbook, record or report that is required to be kept, made, or used, to show compliance with any requirement of the issuance, or exercise of the privileges, of any licence or rating under this CAD. - 3) Any reproduction, for fraudulent purposes, of any licence or rating under this CAD; and - 4) Any alteration of any licence or rating under this CAD.
+A cruise relief co-pilot may log all flight time as co-pilot when occupying either pilot's seat.

+1.4.7.3 Presentation of logbook

+- a) A pilot must present his updated logbook during all licencing related matters and upon request by the CAAM as required by Regulation 69 of the MCAR 2016. - A student pilot must have his logbook available within the ATO premise for all solo cross-country flights, as evidence of the required instructor clearances. - c) When any correction or alteration to the logbook entry is required, the pilot shall: - 1) cross-out the previous entry with a single line, initial the cross-out and enter the new data. - ensure the crossed-out entry is legible.

+Note.- The use of correction liquid, tape or pen is prohibited.

+1.4.7.4 Falsification of logbooks, licences or applications

+- a) No person shall make or cause to be made: - 1) Any fraudulent or intentionally false statement on any application for a licence, rating or duplicate thereof, issued under this CAD. - Any fraudulent or intentionally false entry in any logbook, record or report that is required to be kept, made, or used, to show compliance with any requirement of the issuance, or exercise of the privileges, of any licence or rating under this CAD.